shujaatali012/HotelAvailability/README.md

 ## How To Run:
 * Download or clone repository
 * Required .Net Core framework is .Net core 2.2
+* Open solution in visual studio
+* restore packages and run
 * Check and change confurations in AppSetting

 ## Layers: